Today, we won't be talking about Divi exclusively, but rather about SEO or natural referencing of your WordPress site in general.

-If you build a very beautiful house but the foundations are not solid, sooner or later you will have problems and this will lead to major works.
+If you build a very nice house but the foundations are not solid, sooner or later you will have problems and this will lead to major work.

-If the site is created in the wrong way, it could be an obstacle to the good referencing of the latter.
+If the site is created in the wrong way, it could be a hindrance to its good referencing.

-What is meant by "wrong way", or rather, what would it take to make the structure of your site suitable and optimized?
+What is meant by "bad manners", or rather, what should be done to make your site's structure suitable and optimised?

 Finally, the site structure is the most technical part of your SEO strategy.

-The above picture is not exhaustive but already lists several points on which you should focus:
+The picture above is not exhaustive but already identifies several points you should focus on:

 1.1 - WordPress settings

-This is the basis, this is what you are supposed to do right after installing WordPress on your remote server (host) or local server.
+This is the basics, it's what you're supposed to do right after installing WordPress on your remote server (host) or local server.

-From the tab Adjustments of WordPress, you will discover several options, some of which are important.
+From the Settings tab of WordPress, you will discover several options, some of which are important.
 I am thinking in particular of the structure of your permalinks.

-By default, WordPress provides a structure "Date and Title" while a structure "Title of the publication" is certainly more optimal.
+By default, WordPress offers a "Date and Title structure, whereas a "Title of the publication is certainly more optimal.

-However, if your site has been online for a while, it is not recommended to modify this structure because it could have a devastating effect on your natural referencing (many URL redirections should be put in place).
+However, if your site has been online for a while, it is not recommended to change this structure as it could have a devastating effect on your SEO (many URL redirects would have to be set up).

 This is why it is recommended to make these settings at the very beginning of the creation of your site.